tls-inspector/tls-inspector/tlsui/Sources/Localization/README.md

 English is the primary language, as that is the language best known by the developer.
 The English strings file is used as a reference for what strings needs to be present in the other string files.

-Keys that are in need of translation will have a preceding `#TODO` comment above the entry.
+Keys that are in need of translation will have a preceding `# TODO` comment above the entry.
 Please remove this comment when the translation has been completed.

-### 1.3 Country Names

-TLS Inspector includes a mapping of ISO two letter country codes to their name.
-As geopolitical matters can often be complex (and are often deeply rooted in racist colonialism), we ask that you use your best judgement when providing these translations.
-Keep in mind how a country is referred to may differ greatly than how governments or political bodies may wish you to refer to it.

-#### 1.3.1 Requirements

-While we ask you to use your best judgement for country names, we do have the following **non-negotiable** requirements:

-- Taiwan (`TW`) must never include _"Province of China"_, or be called _"Chinese Taipei"_.
-- Ukraine (`UA`) must never include _"Province"_ or _"Territory"_ of Russia.
-- Canada (`CA`), Greenland (`GL`), Panama (`PA`) must never include _"Territory"_ or _"State"_ of The United States of America.

-**Intentional violation of these requirements will result in your contributions being removed and your account being banned from future contributions to the project.**
+The presence of this comment is used to determine the overall completion of a language.

 ## 2. Compiling Localization